MicroCODE-Gravity-Current/.github/profile/README.md

 - Track upstream changes and enhancements from the official Gravity product
 - Review security patches and bug fixes from the Gravity team
-- Evaluate new features before integrating into MicroCODE Gravity
+- Evaluate new features before integrating into `MicroCODE App Template`
 - Maintain licensing compliance and update history

-## MicroCODE Web App
+## MicroCODE App Template

-For **active development and production use**, see our internal derivative: **MicroCODE Web App**
+For **active development and production use**, see our internal derivative: **MicroCODE App Template**

-MicroCODE Web App is our customized version of Gravity that we use to build applications internally.
-All active development, customizations, and production deployments should use MicroCODE Web App, not this reference copy.
+MicroCODE App Template is our customized version of Gravity that we use to build applications internally.
+All active development, customizations, and production deployments should use MicroCODE App Template, not this reference copy.

 ## About Gravity